Analytics & Reporting Guide

 Individual Job Table

-A detailed table listing each completed job with:
+A detailed table listing each completed job with the following columns:

-You can sort by any column and paginate through the results.
+You can search by customer name, service name, or booking number.
+Sort by any column, and paginate through the results.
 Clicking a job row navigates you to the full booking details.

 How to Use Jobs Data